ruchi-amit/HomeLLC_Assignment_2023/README.md

 -Percentage of population above 65

+# Observation
-# Observation :As most variable increase with time.
+As most variable increase with time.
 So, it is expected that they will have high correlation.
 So, instead of depending upon the linear model, we can directly study the impact of variables on the home price index using the scatter plots.

 ***A few variables that could have been studied are below.***
 -Construction Prices
 -CPI
 -Number of new houses supplied